 MUS T109 Rudiments of Music I (3 cr.)
 Fundamentals of notation, ear training, and music reading.
 Melody and beginning harmony.
-Offered in traditional and online sections.
+Offered in face-to-face and online sections.
 Music Fundamentals Online is an alternative to T109 as a prerequisite to other music theory classes.
-See http://go.iu.edu/1AQE for details.
 A grade of C or higher is required.

 MUS T132 Musical Skills I (1 cr.)
 C: T109 Rudiments of Music I or equivalent, and T151 Music Theory and Literature I or consent of instructor.
 It is strongly recommended that this course be taken concurrently with T152 Music Theory and Literature II.
 Diatonic melody and harmony; two-part counterpoint.
 Aural skills, music reading, and keyboard.
 A grade of C or higher is required.

 MUS T151 Music Theory and Literature I (3 cr.)
 P: Music Fundamentals Online, or T109 Rudiments of Music I with grade of C or higher, or Z211 Music Theory II with grade of C or higher.
 Introduction to the literature and analysis of music.
 Introduction to diatonic harmony.